Hire trainee teachers

 Teach First’s school fees

 The government funds most of our recruitment and training costs.
 But we ask your school to contribute as well.
-This varies for different school phases and locations.
+The amount varies for different school phases and locations.

 Early years and primary schools